netgeak/Cybersecurity-Bootcamp-homework/Week 4/SubmissionFile.md

 1. Permissions on `/etc/shadow` should allow only `root` read and write access.

-    - Command to inspect permissions:
+    - Command to inspect permissions: sudo ls -l /etc/shadow

     - Command to set permissions (if needed):

 2. Permissions on `/etc/gshadow` should allow only `root` read and write access.